 In a world where fewer and fewer places remain undiscovered, the wild Arctic realm of East Greenland entices adventurous travelers to explore a wholly unfamiliar and utterly entrancing region, a last vestige of pristine wilderness.
 But reaching this most isolated of destinations is challenging, and the rugged Arctic landscape is still largely inaccessible to cruise ships.
 In years past, those who wanted to experience the raw beauty of East Greenland were mostly limited to short day excursions.
 Today, travelers can spend a week of the glorious summer on Greenland’s east coast—the “Arctic Riviera”—for an unparalleled Arctic adventure based from the comfort and seclusion of Natural Habitat’s deluxe wilderness camp.

-Travelers John and Becky McKay and Pam Anderson discovered East Greenland in this most extraordinary fashion last summer—and documented their epic nature journeys in the photos below.
+Nat Hab guests have discovered East Greenland in this most extraordinary fashion—and documented their epic nature journeys in the photos below.

 Located on a protected fjord in one of the most remote places on Earth, Base Camp Greenland provides a comfortable outpost for exploring this wild terrain on foot, by kayak, and on Zodiac rafts.
 Guided Zodiac expeditions give us the opportunity to search for the seals and whales that swim in these Arctic waters while we navigate between the ever-shifting icebergs, some as large as buildings.
 We listen to the clinking ice and marvel at close-up views of massive ice chunks calved from the mighty glaciers that feed East Greenland’s fjords, even sighting tabular sea-faring icebergs floating in the currents, some of which have drifted from hundreds of miles away.